MannuVilasara/CODSOFT/README.md

 ## ✒️ Tasks

 - Calculator: A cli based calculator, easy to use, interactive.
+- Password-Generator: A simple cli based strong password generator.

 > I will update this readme as I continue the project and will remove this line when its completed